Find synonyms Find exact match

 ●Interferon beta-1b (Betaseron) 0.25 mg (1 mL) subcutaneously every other day

 ●Interferon beta-1a (Rebif) 22 or 44 mcg subcutaneously three times a week

 ●Dimethyl fumarate delayed-release capsules 120 mg twice daily for one week, then 240 mg twice daily

 ●Teriflunomide (7 or 14 mg tablet) once daily

 Based upon clinical experience, the available clinical data, neutralizing antibody formation, side effect profile, route of administration, and MRI data, we suggest Avonex or glatiramer acetate as agents of first choice for patients with RRMS, depending upon the patient's lifestyle and laboratory data.
 These drugs are typically continued indefinitely unless side effects are intolerable or the patient begins to fail in terms of response, after which use of another agent can be considered.
-For patients with highly active RRMS who have a poor response to both beta interferons and glatiramer acetate, or intolerance of these immunomodulators, we suggest adding intravenous methylprednisolone monthly bolus or treatment with natalizumab.
+For patients with highly active RRMS who have a poor response to beta interferons, glatiramer acetate, and the oral agents (dimethyl fumarate and teriflunomide) or intolerance of these immunomodulators, we suggest adding either intravenous methylprednisolone monthly bolus, treatment with natalizumab monotherapy, or treatment with alemtuzumab monotherapy.
 (See 'Refractory disease' above.)

 All topics are updated as new information becomes available.
 Our peer review process typically takes one to six weeks depending on the issue.